-- Courts apply "contractarian" approach in considering their governing documents in measuring fiduciary duties of their governing persons. - Texas LLC and partnership statutes allow modification (but not elimination) of common law fiduciary duties, but now allow limitation of governing person liability to the extent permitted for corporations (eliminate for breaches of duty of care but not duty of loyalty). - Delaware allows partnership and LLC agreements to eliminate all fiduciary duties, but cannot be "coy" in wording and cannot eliminate the duty of good faith and fair dealing.
+- Courts apply "contractarian" approach in considering their governing documents in measuring fiduciary duties of their governing persons. - Texas LLC and partnership statutes allow expansion, restriction or waiver of common law fiduciary duties, and specifically allow limitation of governing person liability to the extent permitted for corporations (eliminate for breaches of duty of care but not duty of loyalty).
+For LLCs, see TBOC §§7.001, 101.052, 101.054 and 101.401. - Delaware allows partnership and LLC agreements to eliminate all fiduciary duties, but cannot be "coy" in wording and cannot eliminate the duty of good faith and fair dealing.